alekssan8183269-lang/stdm-topological-framework/README.md

 ## Core Capabilities
 * Multi-Scale 21D Processing: Captures coherent wave-packet dispersion anomalies without invoking hypothetical dark matter particles.
 * Cross-System Verification: Replicates identical 21D phase-skew signatures at sample ID #4500 across completely independent datasets (CHIME FRB exposures and NASA Cassini Saturn RPWS telemetry).
-* Symbolic Regression / Символьная регрессия: Automatically derives analytical field equations \(\Xi(r)\) with \(R^2 = 1.0000\) and generates live LaTeX reports.
+* Symbolic Regression: Automatically derives analytical field equations \(\Xi(r)\) with \(R^2 = 1.0000\) and generates live LaTeX reports.
-* (NEW) Customizable DM Grid Tuning / Настройка сетки дисперсии (DM):(EN) The code is highly configurable.
+* (NEW) Customizable DM Grid Tuning / Настройка сетки дисперсии (DM): The code is highly configurable.
 The DM searching grid (dm_candidates) is explicitly adjustable.
 If you possess a more powerful machine (more RAM/CPU cores), you can scale the code up to your requirements: significantly reduce the step size (e.g., step = 1 or 0.5) to squeeze extreme resolution out of the plasma sweeps or "charge" the grid range to any desired astrophysical limits.

 ## Future Roadmap: Core Analytical Transition
 Active Work-in-Progress TargetThe current version of the DSP pipeline (v4.2) automatically derives a 1D empirical relaxation equation \(\Xi(r)\) inside the console logs.
 However, the theoretical foundations of the STDM framework dictate that a scalar approach is fundamentally insufficient for a complete non-local vacuum description.